Do your Christmas shopping differently this year – treat the kids to experiences, rather than stuff!

 Cook up a storm

 If you have a budding MasterChef at home, why not plan some 1:1 time running your own home cooking sessions?
 Find some family favourite recipes and help your child build some skills in the kitchen.
 They will love getting messy and feel proud of sitting down to eat what they’ve made.

 However, if you don’t fancy cleaning up the mess, you’re in luck as Cook Stars run a variety of kids cookery classes in Skipton.

 Take in some sport

-If your child is more of a sports fan why not consider a ticket for Leeds United, Leeds Rhino’sor Yorkshire County Cricket?
-Some offer half season tickets too, if you’d like to take in more than one game but don’t want the cost of a full season.
+If your child is more of a sports fan why not consider a ticket for Leeds United, Leeds Rhino’s or Yorkshire County Cricket?
+Some offer half-price season tickets if you’d like to take in more than one game but don’t want the cost of a full season.
 Or if they’re a true sports fan, what about a stadium tour?

 Good luck with your shopping & have a very Merry Christmas!